Posted by Tammy Kacev in Health / Nutrition

 Skin Fold Test: Using a Caliper

 The “skin fold” test is a very common method, used particularly in gyms by personal trainers.
-You need special skin-fold calipers to use this method.
+You need special skin-fold callipers to use this method.

-The skin-fold caliper measures your body fat percentage by pinching your fat around your skin, from certain areas.
+The skin-fold calliper measures your body fat percentage by pinching your fat around your skin, from certain areas.

-The caliper provides a measurements in millimeters, which you then need to compare on a graph, taking age and gender into account.
+The calliper provides measurements in millimetres, which you then need to compare on a graph, taking age and gender into account.

 Specific parts of the body are measured with a tape measure.